opentdf/client-go/README.md

 Since `opentdf/client-go` depends on the [opentdf/client-cpp](https://github.com/opentdf/client-cpp) binary, the library binaries and include files of that library must be present in your Go environment before you can `go build` this client, or anything that depends on it, and `CGO_CFLAGS` and `CGO_LDFLAGS` must be set accordingly.

-See [Dockerfile.example](./Dockerfile.example) for a complete, working example of what steps are required to install `client-cpp` and then build a Go project that uses this library in a clean environment, but nominally the steps are:
+See [Dockerfile.example](./Dockerfile.example) for a complete, working example of what steps are required to install `client-cpp` and then build a Go project that uses this library in a clean environment.

+Nominally, the steps are:
 1. Install conan (i.e. `brew install conan`)
 1. Install a [`client-cpp`](https://github.com/opentdf/client-cpp) release (`conan install opentdf-client/1.1.3@ --build=missing -g deploy -if /my-workdir/client-cpp`)
 1. ```sh